digimation/modo/internships.md

 The mentors are here to help you.
 We expect you to have a lot of questions along the way and we're happy to answer them.

 ## Contribute
-You will need to make at least one contribution to a Creative Commons project so that we can see a sample of your work.
+You will need to make at least one contribution to a Beautiful Patterns project so that we can see a sample of your work.
 This is important for our evaluation of your application.
 For more details, see the Contributing section, below.

 ## Draft Application
 The final step is to create a draft application and share it with your chosen project's mentors for feedback.
 Do not wait until the last minute to do this.
 You should ideally get at least two rounds of feedback from the mentors before you submit your final application.
 For more details, see the Application section, below.